auth0/auth0-PHP/UPGRADE.md

 $auth0 = new Auth0($configuration);
 ```

 Alternatively, you can use an array to configure the base `Auth0` class, and a `SdkConfiguration` will instantiate for you.
-Key names must match the same camelCase format of the constructor arguments for `SdkConfiguration`.
+Key names must match the same camelCase format of the constructor arguments for `SdkConfiguration.`

 ```PHP
 use Auth0\SDK\Auth0;